 - Meet in a public place, and bring a friend along.
 For example, you could meet at a shopping center and have your friend nearby.
 Not only can your friend help get you out of any sticky situations, s/he can also debrief with you later about what you think of your new friend.

 - Do not meet someone alone.
-If s/he insists on meeting alone, there should be big, flashing warning lights going off in your mind.
+If s/he insists on meeting alone, that is a big, flashing warning light.
 Someone who is truly interested in you will be happy to meet in public.

 - Tell others where you're going and why.
 Consider giving what contact information you have for this person to a trusted friend.
 Some people also ask a friend to call them with an "emergency," so they will have an excuse to leave if the meeting isn't going well.